Customer Segments vs. Personas: What's the Difference?

-A customer segment is a group derived from a large body of data who share characteristics.
+A customer segment is a group derived from a large body of data and who share characteristics.
 Put another way, it’s looking at current customer data and choosing specific, shared criteria to target — all women between the ages of 45 and 55 in south Florida who bought flip flops from your brand in the last 6 months, for example.
 (And no, segments aren’t the same as clusters.)

 Types of customer segments

-Given the amount of customer data organizations ingest (and the chaos that can cause), the types of customer segments you could have is vast.
+Given the amount of customer data organizations ingest (and the chaos that it can cause), the types of customer segments you could have is vast.
 For now, let’s look at common segments.

 - Geographic: Where are your customers located?
 This category can be as broad or as narrow as you want depending on your organization's geographic targeting goals, reach, where its stores or offices are located, etc.